fernando-aristizabal/gVal/README.md

 - Easy to use, well documented, high-level functionality.
 - Accepts GDAL compatible single-band raster formats.
 - Accepts two-class (binary) categorical variables with set encodings.
+- Handles a registry of encodings based on keyword descriptors (e.g. inundation map, landcover data, etc).
 - Accepts local and remote files on S3s.
 - Supports a wide array of two-class categorical metrics.
 - Reads files in chunks to avoid lower memory requirements.
 - Conducts operations in parallel.
 - Uses a consistent set of vocabulary in variables, comments, and documentation
     - metrics, agreement, difference, evaluation, benchmark map, Candidate map?
 Need better name?
-- Clear, concise, foundational Object Oriented Architecture
+- Clear, concise, and foundational Object Oriented Architecture
     - Classes
         - Metrics
             - How to handle multiple names for the same metric (TPR/POD)